A Temple-Building People

 Crossing the plains to Utah, the Latter-day Saint pioneers resumed their temple building with great fervor.
 They desired salvation in the kingdom of God.
 They understood that temple ordinances were essential to that salvation, and so they spared no effort in building temples in which to receive them.
 In the West, they were able to find a place of refuge where the Church could begin to flourish.
 In the coming years, four temples were constructed throughout Utah, including the iconic Salt Lake Temple.

-Today, there are over 160 operating temples in countries around the world, with dozens more announced or under construction.
+Today, there are over 160 operating temples in countries around the world.
+Dozens more are announced or under construction.